 Computer access and requirements: All assignments should be taken on a computer, not cell phone or tablet, since there may be compatibility issues with Canvas.
-In particular it has been noted that Safari has some issues with Canvas, so it is recommended that you do not use Safari when accessing assignments on Canvas.
+In particular it has been noted that Safari has some issues with Canvas, so it is recommended that you do not use Safari when accessing assignments on canvas.

-Calculators: No calculators are allowed on exams.
-However, A graphics calculator and WolframAlpha are useful as a study and learning tool when used appropriately, but they are not essential.
+Calculators: No Calculators are allowed on exams.
+However, A graphics calculator, WolframAlpha and Desmos are useful as a study and learning tool when used appropriately, but they are not essential.
 Remember that Calculus is a collection of ideas that are not mastered through calculator skills.

-- 2d COURSE CALENDAR: Check the course calendar for due dates and plan your schedule accordingly. - 2e E-LEARNING IN CANVAS: UF Online's course management system, is accessed through elearning.ufl.edu.
-All course information including the course homepage, syllabus, and exam information are posted on this site.
-In addition, there is a mail tool and discussion forum for communication.
+- 2d.
+COURSE CALENDAR: Check the course calendar for due dates and plan your schedule accordingly.
+It's possible to get ahead in this class by completing assignments early.
+Adjust your schedule to complete the assignments earlier rather than later if you have other commitments.
+Test dates, however, will not be changed. - 2e.
+E-LEARNING IN CANVAS: UF Online course management system, is accessed through elearning.ufl.edu.
+All course information including the course homepage, syllabus and exam information are posted on this site.
+In addition, there is a mail tool and Discussions forum for communication.

 All grades are posted in Canvas.
 You are responsible for verifying that those grades are accurate.
-You have one week after a score has been posted to resolve any grade concerns by contacting Dr. Grady.
-We will not consider these grade disputes at the end of the semester.
+You have one week after a score has been posted to resolve any grade concerns by contacting your TA.
+We will not consider these grade issues/disputes after one week, and especially not at the end of the semester.

-Please note: Important course information is clearly communicated in this course guide and assignments and course materials are easily accessible through the Canvas modules.
-If you cannot find your answer in the resources above, you may utilize the Piazza page.
-Please use this to post questions and to supply answers to your fellow students.
+Please note: Important course information is clearly communicated in this course guide and assignments and course materials are easily accessible through the Canvas Modules.
+If you cannot find your answer in the resources above, you may utilize the Discussions Board and office hours.
+Use the Discussions Board to post questions and to supply answers to your fellow classmates.
 Your instructor will check the discussions regularly.

-2f LECTURE VIDEOS: The lecture and additional example videos provide the main presentation of course material, and are accessed through the Canvas modules.
+2f.
+LECTURE VIDEOS: The lecture and additional example videos provide the main presentation of course material, and are accessed through the Canvas Modules.
 To stay current with the course, we recommend watching the videos weekly following the schedule posted on the course calendar.
 You should watch the lectures and answer the corresponding Lecture Questions before attempting homework.
-You may contact your instructor or post questions on the course discussion board if you need clarification of a topic.
-The Broward Teaching Center at UF provides online support and is a valuable resource.
+You may post questions on the course discussion board if you need clarification of a topic.
+The Broward Teaching Center at UF provides free online support and is a valuable resource.

-Lecture notes outlines: You can download and print them out from each module page in Canvas.
-Or you have an option to purchase the printed outlines from the Target Copy Center (ask for the MAC 2311 Online Course Packs) or place your order online at http://target-copy.com/course-packs/.
-It is important that you should have a hard copy of the lecture notes in order to follow the lecture easier when watching the videos.
+Lecture notes outlines: You may purchase the lecture note packet from Target copy on 1412 W. University Ave. or download and print them out from each module page.
+Please see Canvas homepage for more details.
+It is important that you should have a hard copy of the lecture notes in order to follow along the lecture easier when watching the videos.

-2g SUCCESS: Other than having a strong precalculus background, success in MAC 2311 depends largely on your attitude and effort.
-It is not effective to watch a video and copy notes without following the thought processes involved in the lecture.
+2g.
+SUCCESS: Other than having a strong precalculus background, success in MAC 2311 depends largely on your attitude and effort.
+It is not effective to watch a video and copy notes without following the thought process involved in the lecture.
 For example, you should try to answer the questions posed by your lecturer.
 Students who do not actively participate have much more difficulty.
-For that reason there are lecture questions corresponding to each lecture which you will answer in Canvas as part of your final grade.
+For that reason there are Lecture Questions included in each lecture which you will answer in Canvas as part of your final grade.